1coderookie/KobraGoNeoInsights/docs/problems.md

     Anycubic recently made up a website called "Help Center", where you can select your specific model and search around for problems and possible solutions.
 You might also wanna have a look at that one: ["Anycubic Help Center"](https://cloud-universe.anycubic.com/w/p/helpCenter/#/pages/machineClassification/machineClassification?id=2&name=FDM%25203D%2520Printer&type=0&isShowShare=true)

+??? info "Print Quality Troubleshooting Guide"

+    The [Print Quality Troubleshooting Guide](https://www.simplify3d.com/resources/print-quality-troubleshooting/) is a nice source to compare your faulty prints and see what may caused the problem.

 ---

 ## First Layer Problems / Print Comes Off